 Vasectomy Reversal

-As many as 1 in 10 couples will have a change in life circumstance after vasectomy and desire more children.
+As many as 1 in 10 couples will have a life change after vasectomy and want more children.

 What is vasectomy reversal?

 Vasectomy reversal is a microsurgical procedure where the cut ends of the vas deferens (the tube that carries sperm) are either reconnected directly (vasovasostomy) or connected to the epididymis (vasoepididymostomy).
+Think of it like a plumber reconnecting a broken pipe.
 Using a surgical microscope, they vas is magnified 40x and reconnected using sutures finer than the width of your hair.

 Today, microsurgical vasectomy reversal has become one of the most successful, simple and cost-effective ways to help couples achieve pregnancy after vasectomy.